 'porter' halved 'ter'.

-(Other definitions for totter that I've seen before include "Be unsteady on one's feet", "Rag-and-bone man - summer", "Sway, as if about to fall", "Walk unsteadily - nearly fall", "Lurch", "Walk shakily as if about to fall", "Stagger, reel", "Scrap dealer", "Stand/walk unsteadily" and "Waver and threaten to fall".)
+(Other definitions for totter that I've seen before include "Stand/walk unsteadily", "move unsteadily", "Be unsteady on one's feet", "Stagger, reel", "Sway, as if about to fall", "I add", "Walk unsteadily as if about to collapse", "Rag-and-bone man - summer", "Wobble - rag-and-bone man" and "Move unsteadily; be about to fall".)